What is data management as a service (DMaaS)?

 How DMaaS works

-As the name implies, DMaaS must be done as a service – it is not DMaaS if a company must purchase, install and maintain significant amounts of infrastructure to perform data management.
-The “as-a-service” moniker should be in keeping with the traditions of services that have created and defined the concept, such as Salesforce.com, Office365
+As the name implies, DMaaS must be done as a service -- it is not data management as a service if a company must purchase, install and maintain significant amounts of infrastructure to perform data management.
+The "as a service" moniker should be in keeping with the traditions of services that have created and defined the concept, such as Salesforce, Microsoft Office 365 and Google Workspace.

 Three advantages to DMaaS hosts over other data management solutions include: